 Jean-Marie Clément, Danse avec de vent (French original) or Dancing with the Wind (English translation)

 This is probably the most advanced and most comprehensive text book on ridge and wave soaring ever written.
 I’ll also admit that it is a real challenge to read.
-Jean-Marie Clément is a French engineer whose writing style is very complex and technical.
+Jean-Marie Clément is a French engineer whose writing style is complex and technical.
 Unfortunately, the English translation is very literal, further adding to the complexity.
 My level of French may have never been sufficient to read this book in its original.
-Nevertheless, I often found myself re-reading one of the many paragraph-long sentences three or four times, and translating it back into French in my head, in order to grasp the essence of its meaning.
+Nevertheless, I often found myself re-reading one of the many paragraph-long sentences three or four times, and translating them back into French in my head, in order to grasp the essence of its meaning.
 But if you want to fully understand how and why waves form and how the hydraulic jump works, you must find the time to work through this book.
 Just remember that your p/t ratio (pages read per time) will be dramatically lower than usual.
-One reviewer on amazon.fr put it this way: “Pour bien saisir ce livre, il faut au minimum un niveau de Mathématiques spéciales ou d’élève ingénieur dans une Grande École.”
+One reviewer on amazon.fr put it this way: “Pour bien saisir ce livre, il faut au minimum un niveau de mathématiques spéciales ou d’élève ingénieur dans une Grande École.”
+How true!

 Joe Karam is a fascinating, multi-talented character.
 Born in Beirut, brought up in France, Joe moved to the United States, obtained three college degrees from Stanford, became a serial inventor at Google, and then decided to pursue a career in theater and drama in Los Angeles.
 All before he was 28.
 On the side, he also became a triathlete and a soaring pilot and wrote this book about his experiences.
 Joe is not only exceptionally smart but also a very gifted writer and a bit of a romantic.
 This book is a very personal account that will be of interest to any aspiring soaring pilot who is looking for a literal “buddy” to compare experiences with, and someone from whom they can obtain additional inspiration for their own story.